Chapman Freeborn works with President to get flight approval with just three hours to spare

 The most prominent of these obstacles was obtaining diplomatic approvals for the flight to happen, as without this travel was not permitted as borders were closed.

-With only three hours to spare, Chapman Freeborn worked closely with the client and the government to achieve getting the flight signed off personally by the President.
+With only three hours to spare, Chapman Freeborn worked closely with the client and the government to achieve getting the charter flight signed off personally by the President.

 To receive the landing permits Chapman Freeborn also organised COVID-19 tests for all of the operating crew.
 This ensured the safety of everyone onboard; crew and passengers alike.